Epizephyrian Locris: Sanctuary of Aphrodite

 The sanctuary of Aphrodite is also located in the Centocamere area in south Marasà, just outside the walls near the southeastern gate and near the sanctuary of Adonis.
-It was in the form of a "U"-shaped stoa and a central courtyard built in two stages in the 7th century and middle of the 6th century BC, and used until the middle of the 4th century BC.
-It was an imposing structure with a series of six rooms (oikoi, 7 x 5 m), later divided into eleven, on each side of the courtyard of 55 x 66 m.
-A great deal of curiosity has been raised as to their use; one possibility is that travelling worshippers used them as lodgings and to celebrate sacrificial rituals at sacred banquets as in a hestiatoreion such as at the Temple of Juno Lacinia (Crotone).
+It was in the form of a "U"-shaped stoa, and a central courtyard built in two stages in the 7th century and middle of the 6th century BC, and used until the middle of the 4th century BC.

+It was an imposing structure, with a series of six rooms (oikoi, 7 x 5 m), later divided into eleven, on each side of the courtyard of 55 x 66 m.
+Curiosity has been raised as to their use; one possibility is that travelling worshippers used them as lodgings, and to celebrate sacrificial rituals at sacred banquets as in a hestiatoreion such as at the Temple of Juno Lacinia (Crotone).

 The residues of the sacrifice would then have been buried in a pit dug in front of each particular room.
-They may have been used for holy prostitution, sex in the service of Aphrodite recorded by some writers of the time.
 During religious banquets celebrated here, young girls from the poorer classes could have been required to furnish certain services.
-Given the size of the rooms and the doors' off central position, each room was furnished with a couch (klinai) to one side.

-371 bothroi (pits) were found in the U-shaped stoa with remains of meals, evidently intended for the celebration of sacred banquets, with terracotta statuettes and dedications to Aphrodite.
-Among the sacrificial animal bones, apart from bulls' and pigs' there were also dog remains.
-Dog sacrifice in ancient times was tied to the moon gods, Aphrodite and Hecate.
+Around 371 bothroi (pits) were found in the U-shaped stoa with remains of meals, evidently intended for the celebration of sacred banquets, with terracotta statuettes and dedications to Aphrodite.
+Among the sacrificial animal bones, apart from bulls' and pigs', there were also dog remains.
 Amongst the pottery there was a black varnish vase engraved with the name of Cybele, proof that this Eastern mother goddess had reached Locri prior to being incorporated into the worship of Aphrodite.
 The sacred banquet ritual consumed in the oikoi is echoed in the numerous recumbent statuettes reclining on a kline.
-In their hands they hold symbolic objects like a patera (a shallow dish for pouring liquids during the sacred rituals).
+In their hands, they hold symbolic objects like a patera (a shallow dish for pouring liquids during the sacred rituals).